MorganKryze/ConsoleAppVisuals/.github/SECURITY.md

 | 2.1.x   | :white_check_mark: |
 | < 2.1.0 | :x:                |

-3.0.x and 3.1.x are the latest versions.
-They are not fully tested yet and may contain some bugs.
-Please report any issue you may encounter.
+3.0.x and 3.1.x were the pre-versions of the v3 update.
+They were not fully tested yet and may contain some bugs (some fixed since 3.2.0).
+We recommend to use the latest version of the library.

 1.0.x and 2.0.x are not supported anymore.
 Please update to the latest version to benefit from the latest security updates.

 ## Reporting a Vulnerability

 To report a minor vulnerability, please open an issue on this repository.
-To report a major vulnerability, please send an email to this adress: <morgan@kodelab.fr>.
+To report a major vulnerability, please send an email to this address: <morgan@kodelab.fr>.

 We will be reactive to fix the issue and we will keep you informed of the progress.